sdkman/sdkman-cli/README.md

 This will:

 *   create a new `gvm` database
+*   the Groovy candidate in the `candidates` collection (defaulting to version 2.0.6)
-*   add some candidate and version data to the database
+*   new versions 2.0.5 and 2.0.6 in the `versions` collection.

 Add any other candidates that you might require.